 Thomas Nelson Jr.’s home was captured and occupied by British General Cornwallis, who used it as what we would now call an operations center.
 Therefore, Nelson ordered his troops to destroy his own home with cannon fire during the Battle of Yorktown.
-To assist in funding the war, he used his own credit to borrow 2 million dollars, which today would equal about 25 billion dollars.
+To assist in funding the war, he used his own credit to borrow 2 million dollars, which today would equal more than 25 billion dollars.
 Repaying that debt bankrupted him, and when he died he was buried in an unmarked grave.

 It is a safe bet that fewer than one percent of our citizens have ever heard of these people, much less know anything about the devastating sacrifices they made so that future generations could have the freedom necessary to build the kind of upwardly-mobile, always-progressing society we now take for granted.

-The Founding Fathers bequeathed us a wonderful gift called America, and we owe it to our own children to make sure we don’t allow that gift to be destroyed.
+The Founding Fathers bequeathed us a wonderful gift called America, and we owe it to our children to make sure we don’t allow that gift to be destroyed.
 We should never hear the words “Fourth of July” without feeling a skip in our heart and a tear in our eye.